benhaslett/Ben-Haslett/README.md

 - Proactively Created a Framework for Robotic Process Automation
 - Created a compelling case to adopt Microsoft Teams as a Unified Communications platform
 - Leveraged Azure AD SSO and Passthrough Authentication to solve numerous authentication problems
-- Create a web scale infrstructure for www.northernbeaches.nsw.gov.au
+- Created a web scale infrstructure for www.northernbeaches.nsw.gov.au

 ## 2016 - 2017: Northern Beaches Council